 Set your price and expand revenue sources.

 The first thing I would tell you to do is set your own price.
+You do that by accepting and declining offers.

 More than that: Don't just look at the dollar amount.
 Look at the bigger picture and set your price based on how much a delivery pays for the time you put into it.